 A big focus is also placed on juniors and young golfers with the Prince of Wales Amateur Challenge Trophies and the Ian Poulter Junior Invitational.

-In 2014, 2015 and 2016, the Marquess course was one of four courses in the country used to stage final qualifying for The Open Championship which will again be played on the Marquess course on Tuesday 4th July 2017.
+In 2014, 2015, 2016 and 2017, the Marquess course was one of four courses in the country used to stage final qualifying for The Open Championship was played this year on the Marquess course on Tuesday 4th July.